lambdapioneer/rollercoaster/README.md

 The simulator and tooling allow:
  - Creating new simulation configurations via a Jupyter Notebook.
- - Running these configurations via a time-step simulator.
+ - Running these configurations via a deterministic simulator.
  - (Re-)Creating the graphs presented in the paper.

 The software in this repository is licensed under the MIT license as described in the `LICENSE` file.